akaztp/test-exam-maker/README.md

 - Allow single and multi-option answers, no open/text answers
 - Time the examination using a server side timer
 - Allow the user to finish the exam earlier
-- At the end, evaluate the answers at the end
+- Evaluate answers at the end and give result
+- Mock the server on the client side

 ## Solution
 The project uses the following technologies: